 Weymouth is a genuinely historic community that emerged in the earliest colonial era of New England as the second oldest township in Massachusetts.
 Settled as the Wessagusset colony in 1622, Weymouth has been an active participant in every major cultural and economic trend to affect the region since colonization.
 Remnants of each era are evident in the very shape of the community, including its buildings, land use, monuments, and roads.
-Notable historic artifacts and landmarks of Weymouth include a dugout aboriginal canoe (600+ years old), the birthplace of Abigail Adams, the Town's Civic Center District, and the architecturally-significant Fogg Library, Jefferson School, and Washington School.
+Notable historic artifacts and landmarks of Weymouth include a dugout aboriginal canoe, the birthplace of Abigail Adams, the Town's Civic Center District, and the architecturally-significant Fogg Library, Jefferson School, and Washington School.

 Demolition Delay Ordinance

-- Weymouth 350th Anniversary Booklet (350th Anniversary Committee, 1972)
+- 350th Anniversary Booklet (350th Anniversary Committee, 1972)

-- Brief History of the Weymouth Town Halls (David B. Wight - Historical Commission Chair, 1988)
+- Brief History of the Town Halls (Wight, 1988)

-- Weymouth 300th Anniversary Booklet (Publicity Division of the Weymouth Tercenternary Committee, 1922)
+- 300th Anniversary Booklet (Tercenternary Committee, 1922)